Google Maps and Google Earth

 How Do I Access Google Maps and Earth?

 You need to log in to your Gmail account (either Hamilton or personal) in order to create, save and share Google Maps.
-This is not Google Map Maker!
-See below for detailed instructions.
+If you use your Hamilton account, you can also create and share maps for group editing just like any other Google document.
+Please follow the steps at Accessing Google Maps via Your Hamilton Account.

 What can I do with Google Maps/Earth?